qiran637/patika/README.md

 # patika
-This repository is for projects from patika.dev
+This repository is for assignments and projects from patika.dev